michael-zolfo/test_markdown/Apple Music Content Tagging Proposal_mz1.md

 #### Opener Interstitials

-These are fully produced interstitals that are intended to be used at the opening of a show, or at the opening segemnt of a show.
+These are fully produced interstitals that are intended to be used at the opening of a show.

 | Field | Value |
 | --- | --- |